Tushar47/Easy-Rename/Readme.md

 # Easy Rename

 Easy Rename is a application developed to help you rename multiple files simultaneously with ease.
-We friends use to download a lot from internet and later required to rename the files, especially getting rid of website names from downloaded files :P
+We friends use to download a lot from internet and required to rename those files later on, especially getting rid of website names from downloaded files :P, so we developed this application.

 You you're free to add your code in the way that you want.